-The Commander-in-Chief’s Trophy is one of the most prestigious awards in college football.
-Its capture signifies success but is also the ultimate measuring stick for sacrifice, selflessness, and bravery.
+The Commander-in-Chief’s Trophy is one of the most esteemed awards in college football.
+Winning signifies success and is the ultimate measuring stick for sacrifice, selflessness, and bravery.

-Its standing and format are almost unique, but who gets the Commander-in-Chief’s Trophy and what are some of the traditions behind this piece of college football history?
+In a sport known for its rivalries, traditions, and bitter rivalries, it is almost unique due to its standing and format.
+What makes the Commander-in-Chief’s Trophy so iconic, and what are some of the traditions behind this piece of college football history?

 Unlike the shiny prize of most college football rivalries, the Commander-in-Chief’s Trophy isn’t awarded to the victor of a singular head-to-head rivalry.
-A triangular series takes place every year — one of just two such annual series in college football — between the Army Black Knights, the Navy Midshipmen, and the Air Force Falcons.
+A triangular series takes place every year between the Army Black Knights, the Navy Midshipmen, and the Air Force Falcons.

 How is the winner of the Commander-in-Chief’s Trophy crowned?
 Well, each team faces the other once in the season and the winner of the most games takes home the Commander-in-Chief’s Trophy.